How to Build a Future-Proof Procurement Strategy in 7 Steps

 Increasing resilience ensures your operations remain unaffected despite unpredictable events.
 A resilient supply chain also provides additional security in the form of alternative suppliers, which you can activate should a primary supplier experience a disruption to their services.
 A more robust supply chain enables businesses to respond quickly to changing market conditions and take advantage of emerging opportunities.

 Spend visibility: Building strong procurement strategies and processes results in better tracking of your purchases and expenses.
 It creates a repeatable process for every purchase, centralizes the information around those purchases, and reduces the data silos that hinder spend analysis.
-Additionally, you can use the collected data to develop strategies that reduce costs and improve performance across all supply chain stages.
+Additionally, you can use the collected data to develop strategies that reduce costs, manage categories more effectively, and improve performance across all supply chain stages.

 Data-informed spending: Data provides insights into the true cost of goods and services, which helps guide procurement decisions, allowing businesses to get the best value for their money.
 Data also reveals more information about suppliers, such as those with the highest quality products or services, which helps businesses find the partners who deliver the best results.
 Data-driven procurement aids organizations in making wiser choices that result in positive outcomes for the business and its customers.